 The National School Lunch Program provides children from low-income families access to wholesome, nutritious meals—including lunch, breakfast, and even after-school snacks (where available), at a free or reduced rate.
+It is available at both public and private schools and child care institutions.
 The program currently operates in more than 100,000 schools nationwide and provides meals for more than 30 million children daily throughout the school year.

 A family of two earning less than:

 - $30,044 per year qualified for reduced lunches

 - $21,112 per year qualified for free lunches

 - $37,777 per year qualified for reduced lunches